ebi-webcomponents/nightingale/documentation/CREATE_A_BASIC_COMPONENT.md

 # HOW TO CREATE A BASIC COMPONENT (Hello World)

-This document documents the cration of a basic Nightingale component.
+This document describes the creation of a basic Nightingale component.

-## Steps to get a Hello World component.
+## Steps to get a `Hello World` component.

 1. Create the folder for your component under the `packages/` folder.
 This will ensure that the scripts defined in the main `package.json` can operate in the new component.
    ```bash